TUDelftGeodesy/IGP/README.md

 4. **Prediction**: Least-squares prediction to any desired location and time.

-The software comes with a number of utility tools to display and visualize the contents of space time matrices.
+9. **Output and visualization**: The software comes with a number of utility tools to display and visualize the contents of space time matrices.
 These tools include a simple display of the space time datasets meta data, plotting of the space time dataset network map, time series, estimate velocities and covariance matrix, and plotting and gridding of predicted displacements.

 ## Software Installation